Amsterdam is the 17th century capital of the Netherlands.

 Amsterdam Canal Cruise

-Taking an Amsterdam Canal Cruise is one of the most popular things to do in the city – more than 6 million tourists book a canal cruise every year.
+Taking an Amsterdam canal cruise is one of the most popular things to do in the city – more than 6 million tourists book a canal cruise every year.

-During the tours, which usually last an hour or slightly more, the cruise boats go past famous merchant houses, century-old buildings in water, and hundreds of bridges and locks.
+During the tours, which usually last an hour or slightly more, the cruise boats go past famous merchant houses, century-old city towers, and hundreds of bridges and locks.

 Rijksmuseum is 800 years of Dutch art and history in one place.

-This Art Museum has around 8000 paintings, portraits, sculptures, weapons, clothes, dolls, etc displayed in its 80 galleries.
+The art museum has around 8000 paintings, portraits, sculptures, weapons, clothes, dolls, etc., displayed in its 80 galleries.

 Van Gogh Museum

-Van Gogh Museum is dedicated to the 19th-century painter Vincent Van Gogh and is one of Amsterdam’s most visited museums.
+Van Gogh Museum is an art museum dedicated to the 19th-century painter Vincent Van Gogh and his contemporaries.

-Amsterdam Zoo was founded in 1838 and is one of the oldest Zoos in the World.
+Amsterdam’s ARTIS Royal Zoo was founded in 1838, making it one of the oldest zoos in the World.

 Anne Frank House